 So does their club exhibit the characteristic of competitiveness as do its most visible members?
 (Excuse the pun!)
 I think they would proudly proclaim that it is competition that makes the world go round, improving products and keeping prices down.
 And in New Zealand most of us admire competitiveness in business and sport, whether it is Doug Myers building up Lion Breweries or the All Blacks winning at rugby.
 The good keen fishermen also proved themselves to be very competitive when it came to fund raising and putting in the hard yards in every other way from the site purchase, town planning and completion of the building.

 So will this odd three-way marriage last?
 Of course it will!
-It has for twelve years already, and MOSC is now the vibrant thriving headquarters for all three clubs.
+It has for many years already, and MOSC is now the vibrant thriving headquarters for all three clubs.
 It will carry on as long as members with goodwill can laugh at their own foibles.
 The biggest problem ahead is probably the limited capacity of the clubrooms.
 Eventually, it’s likely that membership will need to be closed off.
 In the meantime the mix of three totally different clubs and their distinctly diverse members is a stimulating strength rather than a weakness.
-Vive la difference!
+Viva la difference!

 Written by: Ross Doughty